Listed In: ERIC, Ulrich's Periodicals, Cabell's Directories, DOAJ: Directory of Open Access Journals, Google Scholar

 - Expertise in methodology will also be used as a matching method.
 For instance, the goal will be to have reviewers with expertise in qualitative methods review qualitative research.
 Expertise is defined by: subject, category, and methodology.

-- If your paper has already been through the AIJ review process and was given a revise and resubmit, we will take the previous reviewer’s comments and send them, with the manuscript, to a new reviewer.
-The new reviewers will be instructed to base their recommendations on how well the previous reviewer’s comments were addressed.
+- If your paper has already been through the AIJ review process and was given a revise and resubmit, the new submission will go through the entire review process as a new manuscript.

 Estimated Acceptance Rate: 19%